 The Twins invited Lasher to spring training in 1964, but he did not make the team as he had in 1963.
 The Twins sent Fred to play for the Atlanta Crackers in the International League.
 Future major league manager Jack McKeon managed the Crackers.
 Lasher did not stay in Atlanta very long, for the Twins sent him back to Charlotte.

 Lasher continued to pitch in the Twins’ system through 1966.
 On November 29, though, the Tigers paid $4,000 and rescued Fred from the Twins’ organization via baseball’s annual minor league draft.
-The Tigers assigned Lasher to the Montgomery Rebels of the Southern League.
+The Tigers assigned Lasher to the Montgomery Rebels of the Southern League for the 1967 season.
 Through July, Lasher was putting up numbers similar to those he posted early in his professional career.
 At one point, Fred’s record was 8–1 with a 0.68 ERA.
 He pitched 53 innings and struck out 50 batters.
 The Tigers wisely promoted Lasher to Triple A Toledo.

 Fred had a successful run late in the season and was one of the young Tigers hot hands Mayo Smith used, including future National League Cy Young Award winner Mike Marshall.
 Lasher responded with nine saves and two victories.
 His ERA was 1.35 at one point in September, and his fortunes were going well.
 Unfortunately, the Tigers lost a close game on September 18 in Tiger Stadium against the eventual pennant-winning Boston Red Sox.
 Lasher gave up a homer to Triple Crown winner and MVP Carl Yastrzemski with one out in the ninth inning, and the Red Sox tied the game at five runs.
 In the 10th inning, Boston’s Dalton Jones hit a solo homer off reliever Marshall, and the Red Sox won the game, tying the Tigers for first place with identical 85–66 records.
 Lasher had a couple of rough outings after that game, but rebounded on October 1 with a solid two-inning performance in the first game of the final-day doubleheader against the California Angels.
 The Tigers fell short in the pennant drive, but Lasher gained some key experience in crucial games that helped him and the Tigers in 1968.
 Lasher finished the 1967 season with 30 innings pitched and a 3.90 ERA to go along with a 2–1 record and nine saves, his career high for a single season.